Peshawar school massacre parents: 'We kept his pen' | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Aggrieved parents have accused the government of lacking empathy, as they remember their loved ones, seven years on.
-Imran Khan is negotiating with the TTP — the militant group responsible for the deaths of 132 children.
+Parents have accused the government of lacking empathy, as they remember one of the worst attacks in Pakistan's history.
+Imran Khan is negotiating with the TTP — which is responsible for the deaths of 132 children.

 For Shahana Ajoon, every December brings grief, anger and agony for her family which is still struggling to come to terms with the deadly terror attack on a school in the north-western Pakistani city of Peshawar, seven years ago.